 Maid Cafes and Cat Cafes aside, Japan definitely continues to top the “creative list” with so many interesting cafes that offer diners a very unique experience.
 Here are just five unique themed cafes that can be found in the East of Japan, all within a short train ride from Central Tokyo.

-Gundam Cafe Akihabara is open daily from 10:00am to 10:30pm, and is just a short 1 minute walk from the Electric Town Exit (電気街口) at JR Akihabara Station.
+Gundam Cafe Akihabara is open daily from 10:00am to 10:30pm, and is just a short 1 min walk from Electric Town Exit (電気街口) at JR Akihabara Station.

 Apart from bustling Akihabara, another Gundam Cafe can also be found in the futuristic Odaiba (お台場) district.
 Visitors to DiverCity Tokyo Plaza (ダイバーシティ東京) can also treat themselves to a great view of the majestic 1:1 scale Gundam model.
 It lights up daily from 6.00 pm to 11.00 pm with many light displays that makes Odaiba feel really futuristic!